Strike by China bus drivers tests Singapore's patience

 Chua said companies would have to get used to higher wage demands by lower-skilled foreign workers, given the much larger salary increases in countries such as China.

-In the case of SMRT Corp Ltd SMRT.SI, one of two bus companies that ply Singapore's roads, Chinese nationals account for about 450 of the 2,000 or so drivers on its payroll.
+In the case of SMRT Corp Ltd, one of two bus companies that ply Singapore's roads, Chinese nationals account for about 450 of the 2,000 or so drivers on its payroll.

 Kit Wei Zheng, an economist at Citigroup, said more labour disputes could emerge given developments in the region.